WBGyamerah/NYTGames-solver-site/README.md

 A react app to host the nyt game solvers I've made

 ## Process
-I started by importing the logos that I would use, and created a favicon
+I started by importing the logos that I would use downloaded from icons8, and created a favicon us favicon generator which also provided the manifest

 ## Resources
 https://icons8.com for Icons